nomppy/nomppy.github.io/content/posts/impostor.md

 she's better than me at math, he's better at writing, or they're just simply better. i used to think this wasn't a problem because it kept me humble and motivated to get better.

-this is obviously a super unhealthy way to get motivation, but i'm also not really willing to give up ambition. it's hard to give up the idiosyncratic bits about ourselves that make us different from others, that makes us stand out. surely, there's a balance?
+but it's obviously a super unhealthy way to get motivation. it's hard, though, to give up the idiosyncratic bits about ourselves that make us different from others, that makes us stand out. surely, there's a balance?

-i tried to curb my guilt by focusing on present things and stop worrying, but ironically, the drive to be [rid of perfectionism](https://www.economist.com/1843/2021/08/10/the-perfectionism-trap) and to optimally balance ones life is in itself a kind of perfectionism. i found myself feeling guilty for making comparisons, critiquing myself for overthinking and worrying too much. there's always something to judge the cycle never ends!
+i tried to curb my guilt by focusing on present things and stop worrying, but ironically, the drive to be [rid of perfectionism](https://www.economist.com/1843/2021/08/10/the-perfectionism-trap) and to optimally balance ones life is in itself a kind of perfectionism. i found myself feeling guilty for making comparisons, critiquing myself for overthinking and worrying too much. there's always something to judge and the cycle never ends!

 i asked a highly-regarded physicist at [FRIB](https://frib.msu.edu) for advice on figuring out what i'm interested in. he asked "What are you good at?"